Read Smith’s UPDATED plans as of November 23, 2020,

 A call & response collaboration between Poetry Concentration students and Photo I students in spring 2020, “You May Notice Some Changes” explores life during the COVID-19 pandemic in their words and images.

-Smith College Alumnae Poetry Reading and Book Launch for The Map of Every Lilac Leaf
+The Map of Every Lilac Leaf

 Due to COVID-19, all of our programming for fall 2020 will take place remotely and online.
 We have an incredible lineup of poets, however, and we really hope that friends of The Boutelle-Day Poetry Center and members of the Smith College community who are living in places all over the world will register and attend these online events!—Matt Donovan